ElliotPsyIT/building-spa-framework-angularjs/README.md

 Used Visual Studio 2015 Community Edition as the IDE (note: M. Zamoyta uses Visual Studio 2013 Community Edition)

 # Other Notes
 Built the code on branch entitled 'spaFramework'.
-The master branch contains only this READ.me file.
+The master branch contains only this README.md file.

 The course builds three widget types, but because of the similarities (just some content and css differences) I built only the temperature widget.